-What is autism for an autistic person?
-It’s an innate condition they have to learn how to live with.
-What is autism spectrum disorder (ASD) to the rest of the world?
+To an autistic person, autism is an innate condition they have to learn how to live with.
+What is an autism spectrum disorder (ASD) to the rest of the world?
 It’s usually “someone else’s problem” and the majority are poorly educated about it.
 That’s why we have prepared the following autism statistics for all of us.
-This is an unfortunate fact, as we are the ones who have excellent cognitive skills and are able to process information and interact properly.

 Admit it, there are plenty of questions about autism you would like to see answered.
 Is it hereditary, or triggered by vaccines?
 Is there any cure?
 What are the autism employment rates?
-And last but not least, is there an epidemic of autism at the moment?
+How’s coronavirus affecting people on the spectrum?
 You’re just about to find out.

 Here’s a brief preview of the information awaiting you:

 - Autism is not a single disorder, but an entire spectrum.

 - About 53% of children with ASD had their anxiety symptoms improved after using CBD oil.

 - Genetics is the main cause of autism.

 - Globally, 1 in 160 children is diagnosed with an ASD.

 - Autistic people are four times more likely to get infected by COVID-19.